10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 Web Vitals aims to simplify understanding and provide pertinent guidance to site owners and engineers alike in order to optimize user experience.

-At 10up, we closely monitor Core Web Vitals (a subset of Web Vitals) during development which in June [2021], will be introduced into Googles ranking algorythm.
-Ensuring healthy Web Vitals through out build and/or retainers is of paramount importance and requires a shift not only in how we go about building components, but in mainting a high level of quality across overall user experience.
+At 10up, we closely monitor Core Web Vitals (a subset of Web Vitals) during development which in June [2021], was introduced into Googles ranking algorithm.
+Ensuring healthy Web Vitals through out build and/or retainers is of paramount importance and requires a shift not only in how we go about building components, but in maintaining a high level of quality across overall user experience.

 ### Cross Discipline Approach
 At 10up we acknowledge that achieving healthy Web Vitals across the board is not siloed to one discipline.
 Ensuring healthy Web Vitals requires a cross discipline approach spanning Front-end Engineering, Web Engineering, Systems, Audience and Revenue and Design.